LabTranslationalArchitectomics/riboWaltz/README.md

   |  ENSMUST00000000001.4  |  140  |  151  |  167  |  28  |  142  |  1206  |  9  |  -1055  |  cds  |
   |  ENSMUST00000000001.4  |  142  |  154  |  170  |  29  |  142  |  1206  |  12  |  -1052  |  cds  |

-  The updated dataset can be used as input to `psite_per_cds` for generating a list of data frames containing, for each transcript, the number of ribosome protected fragments with in-frame P-site mapping on the CDS.
+  The updated dataset can be also used as input to `psite_per_cds` for generating a list of data frames containing, for each transcript, the number of ribosome protected fragments with in-frame P-site mapping on the CDS.
 This data frame can be used to estimate transcript-specific translation levels and perform differential analysis comparing multiple conditions.

 	psite_cds_list <- psite_per_cds(reads_psite_list, mm81cdna)